 Dragon Crest mountain offers one of the most epic viewpoints in all of Thailand.
 The National Park Khao Ngon Nak, aka Dragon Crest Mountain is a stunning 3.7 km hike located in northern Krabi.
-This hike will indisputably offer some of the most breathtaking views you’ve seen and amazing photo opportunities.
-But be prepared for the hike, it’s strenuous and takes about 1,5 hour to get to the summit of Dragon Crest Mountain.
+This hike offers some of the most breathtaking views you will ever see and some amazing photo opportunities.
+But be prepared for the hike, it’s strenuous and sweaty and takes about 1,5 hour to get to the summit of Dragon Crest Mountain.
 Read in this guide everything you need to know about the Dragon Crest hike.

 How to get to Dragon Crest Hike Krabi

 It’s a 25-minute drive from Ao Nang beach and a 40-minute drive from Krabi Town to the starting point of the hike.
 It could be a bit misleading and confusing when you want to use Google Maps to navigate you to “Dragon Crest viewpoint” or “Ngon Nak”.
 These are false starting points.
 You need to navigate to “Checkpoint Mu Ko Phi Phi National Park” which is pinned on the map below.

 Once you reach the park entrance, proceed straight past the gate to park your motorbike.
 You can see where the trail starts with clear signs.

 Entrance fee Dragon Crest hike

 The entrance fee for Dragon Crest hike is 200 Baht per person which you can pay after you’ve parked your bike.

 Best time to hike Dragon Crest Mountain Krabi